 Every GW/year of orbital deployment requires 0.53 GW of dedicated terrestrial grid power.
 To deploy at Musk's target of 100 GW/year, you need 53.0 GW of grid capacity that does nothing but build space hardware.

-If the US could allocate 50 GW of surplus grid capacity to this effort (a generous estimate—that's more than the entire output of New York State), maximum orbital deployment would be 94 GW/year.
+If the US could allocate 50 GW of surplus grid capacity to this effort (a generous estimate, more than the entire output of New York State), maximum orbital deployment would be 94 GW/year.
 At a more realistic 10 GW surplus: 19 GW/year.

 And this is before counting a single watt of terrestrial AI datacenters.
-The grid capacity above is only for manufacturing and launching space hardware—it doesn't include the gigawatts xAI and others are already building on the ground.
+The grid capacity above is only for manufacturing and launching space hardware.
+It doesn't include the gigawatts xAI and others are already building on the ground.
 That demand is additive.